quixio/quix-docs/docs/manage/MLOps.md

 ## Deploy production models

-in the Quix Portal, with one click of the application's `Deploy` button, and tweaking of the default configuration if required, data engineers can deploy their Python models to production, without support from software engineering or DevOps teams.
+In Quix, with one click of the application's `Deploy` button, and tweaking of the default configuration if required, data engineers can deploy their Python models to production, without support from software engineering or DevOps teams.

 ## Monitor production models

-In the Quix Portal, data teams can:
+In Quix, data teams can:

 * Ensure that components in a production pipeline operate correctly through the product lifecycle.
 * Build and deploy services that detect data drift or unexpected results.